Contact Us for a Free Consultation (213) 542-0979

 • whether your family needs you.

 So, you have to look at the equities on your side.
-In other words, what would you lose if, in fact, you went to jail.
+In other words, what would you lose if, in fact, you went to jail?
+Equities refer to the fair and just considerations that can be made in your case, such as your personal circumstances, the impact of a potential jail sentence on your family, and your ability to contribute to society.

-But you have to realize that has limited bite to it because the prosecutors and judge will ask, then why did your client commit this crime?
+But you have to realize that it has limited bite because the prosecutors and judge will ask, "Why did your client commit this crime?"

-He or she should have thought about that before they committed this crime in LA county.
+He or she should have considered that before committing this crime in LA County.
 So, that's only one small factor.

 Punishment and Victim Restitution